June 1, 2018 9:00 AM - 12:00 PM

 Removing Public Art is made possible by generous support from The Henry Luce Foundation.

 Royalton Park Avenue is the hotel sponsor of Removing Public Art.

 Major support for Mad.
 Sq.
 Art is provided by Charina Endowment Fund, Toby Devan Lewis, Pentagram Design, Ronald A. Pizzuti, Sorgente Group of America, Thornton Tomasetti, Tiffany & Co., and Anonymous.
 Substantial support is provided by George W. Ahl III, Helen Frankenthaler Foundation, Irving Harris Foundation, The Jacques and Natasha Gelman Foundation, Lenore G. Tawney Foundation, The New York EDITION, Mad.
 Sq.
 Art Council, Danny and Audrey Meyer, The Rudin Family, and The Sol LeWitt Fund for Artist Work.
 Ace Hotel New York is the Official Hotel Partner of Madison Square Park Conservancy.

 Mad.
 Sq.
 Art is made possible in part by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
 Mad.
 Sq.
 Art is supported in part with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
 Madison Square Park Conservancy is a public/private partnership with the New York City Department of Parks & Recreation.

-Mad.
-Sq.
-Art Symposium 2018: Removing Public Art Friday, June 1, 2018 9am-12pm SVA Theatre, School of Visual Arts 333 West 23rd Street Free and [Read More]Madison Square Park, Madison Avenue, New York, NY Madison Square Park firstname.lastname@example.org
+On Friday, June 1, Madison Square Park Conservancy and the School of Visual Arts hosted Madison Square Park’s fourth annual symposium, where artists, cultural leaders, and scholars led a [Read More]Madison Square Park, Madison Avenue, New York, NY Madison Square Park firstname.lastname@example.org